The Crowd Supply Guide: Marketing and PR

 - Cross promotion with other projects

-- Help with updates We will counsel creators on project updates and promote those updates with emails to backers and dedicated web pages.
+- Help with updates We will counsel creators on project updates, provide editorial support, and promote those updates with emails to backers and dedicated web pages.

 - Help with Field Reports We will help creators solicit, publish, and promote Field Reports from their backers, including Newsletter posts, contests, and targeted email.